How and when to renew your passport

 The costs for renewing a U.K. passport vary, depending on whether you are renewing an adult passport or a child passport:

-- If you are over 16 at the time of the renewal, it costs £75.50 to renew or replace your passport if you apply online, or £85 if you fill out a paper form.
+- If you are over 16 at the time of the renewal, it costs £75.50 to renew or replace your standard 34-page passport if you apply online (£85.50 for a 50-page frequent traveller passport), or £85 if you fill out a paper form (£95 for the frequent traveller passport); or

-- If you are under 16 at the time of the renewal, it costs £49 to apply online and £58.50 to apply with a paper form.
+- If you are under 16 at the time of the renewal, it costs £49 to apply online (£59 for a 50-page frequent traveller passport) and £58.50 to apply with a paper form (£68.50 for the frequent traveller passport).

-The passport renewal will usually take about three weeks to be processed.
-Unless you have another valid passport (i.e. issued by another country) you will not be able to leave the country during the period the renewal is processing as you will not hold a valid passport.
+Unless you have another valid passport (i.e. issued by another country), you will not be able to leave the U.K. during the period the renewal is processing as you will not hold a valid passport.

 Welcome to The Points Guy!